redfoxofwealden/oxnead-pub-quiz/README.md

 The website was tested on Google Chrome using the responsive feature on web developer tools after deployment.
 The site was tested against these devices: iPhoneSE, iPhoneXR, iPhone Pro 12, Pixel 5, Samsung Galaxy S8+, Samsung Galaxy S20 Ultra, iPad Air, iPad Mini, Surface Pro 7, Surface Duo, Galaxy Fold, Samsung Galaxy A51/71, Nest Hub, Nest Hub Max, Facebook on Android v407 on Pixel 6.

 By default the width and height properties of the div elements are set 100%.
-The setting of the min-height, min-width and max-width, max-height properties was done based on the results of testing of how it was displayed in the devices listed above.
+The setting of the min-height, min-width and max-height, max-width properties was done based on the results of testing of how it was displayed in the devices listed above.

 #### HTML Validation Test